fusion-energy/neutronics-workshop/README.md

 - Find the number of atoms in the Eurofer firstwall

-- Find the number of displacements
+- Find the number of displacements (from the find_dpa script)

 - Using this information find the DPA on the first wall for a 2GW (fusion power) reactor over a 5 year period.
 Does this exceed the Eurofer DPA limit of 70 DPA?